LauraCiciulla/LauraCiciulla/README.md

 <img src="https://media.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif" width="50%">

-Hello my name is Laura, I have been living in Dubai for 6 years, a vibrant and fast moving city.
+I have been living in Dubai for 6 years, a vibrant and fast moving city.
 It's amazing to see all the different culture and nationalities living together in harmony.
 Living and working here taught me to understand the culture behind every businesses.
 I worked in event management and have also experience in Digital Marketing, I also managed big scales events for a Dubai based IT compagny "Evento Smart Solutions"; our main clients were government and corporate companies.